Sleitnick/rbxcloud/docs/cli/cli-experience.md

 # Experience API

-## Publish Experience
+## Publish Place
-Publish an experience to Roblox.
+Publish a place to a Roblox experience.
 This takes an `*.rbxl` file and publishes it to a specific Place ID.
 ```
 USAGE:
     rbxcloud experience publish --filename <FILENAME> --place-id <PLACE_ID> --universe-id <UNIVERSE_ID> --version-type <VERSION_TYPE> --api-key <API_KEY>